bonsaibauer/enshrouded_server_docker/docs/menu.md

-# Interactive Shell Menu (`server menu`)
+# Interactive Shell Menu (`menu`)

-The Server Manager includes an interactive shell menu to manage profiles and edit the persistent JSON configs inside the container volume.
+The interactive menu is the recommended control center for daily operations, profile handling, and editing both runtime JSON configs.

 ## Run